-General Fire Safety for residents of The Colleges at La Rue, The Atriums, La Rue Park Group Living Communities, and Russell Park
+General Fire Safety for residents of The Colleges at La Rue, Atriums at La Rue Park, La Rue Park Living Groups, and Russell Park

-• To be in compliance with the fire code, nothing may be placed on, stored, or locked to any balcony, landing, stairs, or under stair area.
-This includes chairs, BBQ grills, furniture of any type, flowerpots, bicycles or any other item.
+To be in compliance with the fire code, nothing may b placed on, stored, or locked to any balcony, landing, stairs, or under stair area.
+This includes chairs, BBQ

+- grills, furniture of any type, flowerpots, bicycles or any other item.
 Bicycles may not be locked to any railing.
-All bicycles are to be locked to designated bicycle racks.

-- If you leave your unit, make sure to ensure that all appliances have been turned off.
-Limit the use of extension cords, and never run them under rugs or across walkways. - If applicable, personal items may not be stored inside of water heater closets, as doing so can create a fire hazard. - In case of a fire in the unit or a suspected fire in a neighboring unit, please call 911 and inform management right away. - If they have not already responded to the fire, the UC Davis Fire Department, at (530) 752-1236, should be notified whenever a fire has occurred at any campus residential facility, including the campus residential facilities managed by Tandem Properties.
+All bicycles are to be locked to designated bicycle racks. - If you leave your unit, make sure to ensure that all appliances have been turned off.
+Limit the use of non-surge protected multi-plug adaptors or extension cords, and never run them under rugs or across walkways. - To help prevent fires, avoid placing foil around your stove burners, as this can cause the elements to short out and take care to regularly clean your stove, oven, and range hoods to prevent excessive grease build up. - If applicable, personal items may not be stored inside of water heater closets, as doing so can create a fire hazard. - In case of a fire in the unit or a suspected fire in a neighboring unit, please call 911 and inform management right away. - If they have not already responded to the fire, the UC Davis Fire Department, at (530) 752-1236, should be notified whenever a fire has occurred at any campus residential facility, including the campus residential facilities managed by Tandem Properties.
 The Fire Department will notify the Campus Fire Marshal, Tim Annis, or one his deputies.
 At the Fire Marshal's discretion, the campus Safety Services Office may be notified as well.

-UC Davis Fire Prevention Services conducts semi-annual fire inspections of the common areas of 8th and Wake apartments and fire code enforcement inspections in any space upon request.
-8th and Wake apartments are equipped with functioning smoke and carbon monoxide detection devices, and residents shall perform the manufacturer's recommended test at least once a week to determine if the smoke detectors are operating properly.
-If the detection devices are battery operated, the resident is responsible for ensuring the battery is in operating condition at all times; replacing the battery as needed (unless otherwise provided by law); and informing the Landlord immediately if the detection device(s) do not work after replacing the batteries.
+UC Davis Fire Prevention Services conducts annual fire inspections of the common areas of 8th and Wake apartments and fire code enforcement inspections in any space upon request.
+8th and Wake apartments are equipped with functioning smoke and carbon monoxide detection devices.
 Residents shall inform Yolo Property Management staff immediately in writing of any defect, malfunction or failure of any detectors.
-In accordance with California law, Yolo Property Management staff shall have a right to enter the premises to check and maintain the smoke detection device(s).
+In accordance with California law, Yolo Property Management staff shall have a right to enter the premises to check and maintain the smoke detection device (s).
 Keep in mind that a fire is not the only source of danger your alarms can detect.
 Please visit the Maintenance Information page on the Yolo Property Management website to learn more about the detectors' alert beep patterns and how to silence nuisance alarms.